animehunter123/copypasta2/README.md

 * need autofocus on uploadmodal, as well as initialpageload, then autofocus on modaltext area, then on CLOSE focus back to upload button for keyboard nativity
 * need top page cards to have a navigate to url button
 * need to test if code is autodetected in textarea
+* low pri -- make the filename revert to the non uuid one